evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_450plus_SUV/_index.md

 ## Drivetrain

 Mercedes-EQ EQS 450+ SUV has an all-wheel drive system supported by two motors.
 One on each axle.
+The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The suspension is fully adaptive on the front and rear axle, s|o height and damping can be adjusted manually and automatically.
 Minimum ground clearance is 181 mm and max 206 mm.